 Eat a Blood Sugar-Stabilizing Low Glycemic Impact Diet

 Nutrition is the most important part of stabilizing blood sugar.
-The low glycemic impact diet is designed to stabilize blood sugar by taking into account the glycemic index and glycemic load.
+The low glycemic impact diet is designed to stabilize blood sugar by considering the glycemic index and glycemic load.

-The glycemic index (GI) rates carbohydrate-containing foods based on how fast the food that contains 50 grams of carbohydrate raises blood glucose levels over a two-hour period.
-The rate of glucose rise from the food is compared to 50 grams of pure glucose or carbohydrate in a white bread.
+The glycemic index (GI) rates carbohydrate-containing foods based on how fast the food that contains 50 grams of carbohydrate raises blood glucose levels over two hours.
+The rate of glucose rise from the food is compared to 50 grams of pure glucose or carbohydrate in white bread.
 This allows for the ranking of carbohydrate-rich foods in terms of their impact on your blood glucose levels.